 What Is Breathwork?

-The underlying philosophy of breathwork is that intentionally changing the way you breathe can directly affect your autonomic nervous system: deactivating the sympathetic nervous system (SNS) responsible for the fight-or-flight reaction and activating the parasympathetic nervous system (PNS) associated with the rest-and-digest, calm response.4 Controlled, conscious breathing, often in the form of slow, deep breaths, leads to greater awareness of our emotions and thoughts, improves our flow of energy, and can improve both physical and mental health.
+The underlying philosophy of breathwork is that intentionally changing the way you breathe can directly affect your autonomic nervous system: deactivating the sympathetic nervous system (SNS) responsible for the fight-or-flight reaction and activating the parasympathetic nervous system (PNS) associated with the rest-and-digest, calm response.4 Controlled, intentional breathing, often in the form of slow, deep breaths, leads to greater awareness of our emotions and thoughts, improves our flow of energy, and can improve both physical and mental health.

 How Breathing Affects the Brain & Body

-Breathwork practices allow us to intentionally shift our nervous system’s operation from the SNS to the PNS, thereby interrupting our automatic stress response.
-Voluntary, controlled slow and deep breathing, which is one method of breathing enhanced by breathwork, resets the autonomic nervous system, boosts the brain’s oxygen supply; lowers carbon dioxide levels in the blood; slows brain wave activity; and facilitates coordinated, calm activity throughout the systems of the body.2,7
+When we breathe improperly—breathing too shallowly and rapidly, which is referred to as chest breathing—our oxygen and carbon dioxide levels become unbalanced, and our sympathetic nervous system remains activated.
+Voluntary, controlled slow and deep breathing, which is one method of breathing enhanced by breathwork, resets the autonomic nervous system, boosts the brain’s oxygen supply, lowers carbon dioxide levels in the blood, slows brain wave activity, and facilitates coordinated, calm activity throughout the systems of the body.2,8

 What Conditions Can Breathwork Help With?

-Breathwork can help with a variety of conditions, including:2,3,4,6,8,9,10,11,12,13,14,15,16
+Breathwork can help with a variety of conditions, including:2,3,4,7

 - Stress